 The gums (or gingivae).
 The gums is the moist pink tissue in the mouth that meets the base of the teeth.
 There are two such gums – one for the upper, and one for the lower set of teeth.
 The gums is a dense tissue with a good supply of blood vessels beneath a moist surface.
 The surface is called mucous membrane.
 It is joined to the rest of the mouth lining but is pink instead of shiny red.

-Dental Plan CloudCalifornia dental California Dental Plans Compare dental insurance Comparing dental insurance Comparing dental plans Customer Service Department dental Dental 4 Less Dental4Less.com dental care Dental coverages Dental Discount Plans Dental for Less Dental Health Dental Health care Dental help Dental Help Needed Dental Insurance Dental Insurance Coverages Dental Insurance for a full time Student.
-Dental Insurance for Braces Dental insurance for individuals dental insurance plans california Dental Insurance Quote Dental Insurance Quotes Dental Plans Dental teeth care Discount dental plans Don't forsake quality when buying your dental insurance plan Family Dental Insurance Florida Dental Insurance How do you know if you have a cavity How long do you need to keep a monthly dental plan.
-Individual Dental Insurance individual dental insurance plans I need low cost dental help Looking for a low cost dental plan Low cost dental Monthly Dental Plans New York Dental Care No dental insurance root canal Toothache pain tooth extraction Wisdom Teeth Extraction
+Dental Plan CloudCalifornia dental California Dental Plans Compare dental insurance Comparing dental insurance Comparing Dental Insurance Plans Comparing dental plans Customer Service Department dental Dental 4 Less Dental4Less.com dental care Dental coverages Dental Discount Plans Dental for Less Dental Health Dental Health care Dental help Dental Help Needed Dental Insurance Dental Insurance Coverages Dental Insurance for a full time Student.
+Dental Insurance for Braces Dental insurance for individuals Dental insurance for less dental insurance plans california Dental Insurance Quote Dental Insurance Quotes Dental Plans Dental teeth care Discount dental plans Don't forsake quality when buying your dental insurance plan Family Dental Insurance Florida Dental Insurance How do you get a second dental opinion?
+How do you know if you have a cavity Individual Dental Insurance individual dental insurance plans I need low cost dental help Looking for a low cost dental plan Low cost dental Monthly Dental Plans New York Dental Care Toothache pain tooth extraction What are UCR fees

 Recent Dental Posts

-- Rotten Baby Teeth – Dental 4 Less
+- Comparing dental PPO Insurance Plans – Dental 4 Less

-- Braces and Pain – Dental 4 Less
+- Quotes for Dental and Vision Insurance – Dental 4 Less

-- Dental 4 Less – Informing Your Dentist
+- Dental 4 Less – What is a low-cost whitening treatment?

-- Dental 4 Less – Flossing Your Teeth
+- Dental 4 Less – Wisdom Teeth Extraction What to Expect

-- Dental 4 Less – Oral Thrush and Diabetes
+- Dental 4 Less – Aetna Denta Choice Plus Discount Plan

-- Dental 4 Less – Daily Preventive Care
+- Dental 4 Less – Do dental whitening strips work?

 Recent Dental Comments